Road to Eagle

 - 2 others of your choice who know you well (neighbors, Scout leaders, etc)

-Once you come up with a list of individuals, call or approach each of them individually and politely ask if they would be willing to write a letter of recommendation for you.
-If they say yes, mention that you will be providing them with a recommendation form, instructions, and a self-addressed envelope to the District Advancement Chair, Mr. Jim Byrd for easy mailing.
-At some point not too far off, mail them the Eagle Scout Letter of Reference form along with a short note that states something like the following:
+Once you come up with a list of individuals, call or approach each of them individually and politely ask if they would be willing to write a letter of reference for you.
+If they say yes, mention that you will be providing them with a reference form, instructions, and a self-addressed envelope for easy mailing.
+Provide in person or by mailing the Eagle Scout Letter of Reference Form displayed at the bottom of this page.
+Also include a short note stating the following:

 Thank you for taking the time out of your busy schedule to write a letter on my behalf.
 The purpose of the letter is to share with the Eagle Board what you have learned by working with me during my scouting career and how my attitude, work ethic, and determination, is reflective of the principles of scouting.
 If you would like to speak with me about the letter, I will be more than happy to do so.
-If it is not too much to ask, please mail your letter by [enter date here] to the District Advancement Chair, Mr. Jim Byrd.
-I have enclosed a self addressed, stamped envelope for your convenience.
+If it is not too much to ask, please mail your letter by [enter date here] using the self-addressed envelope I included for your convenience.

 Thank you for your time.